 - Attend a class.

 - We encourage you to attend a class if you visit campus during the fall or spring semester; summer classes are not offered.
 Please arrive to the class 10 minutes early to request permission from the professor and plan to stay for the duration of the class.
-A list of fall 2019 classes will be made available here in early September.
+A list of fall 2019 classes can be found here.

 - Spend the night.